w3hc/gov/README.md

 cp .env.template .env
 ```

-Add your own keys in your `.env` file.
+- Add your own keys in your `.env` file
+- Edit the `dao.config.ts` file (optional)

-Then deploy to Sepolia:
+- Then deploy to Sepolia:

 ```bash
 pnpm deploy:sepolia
 ```

 Then you can interact with your DAO using [Tally](https://www.tally.xyz/).

-To deploy to other networks, please read the [deployment section in the docs](https://w3hc.github.io/gov-docs/deployment.html).

-To upload the membership NFT metadata, upload the manifesto, or submit a proposal using the CLI, please check [this section of the docs](https://w3hc.github.io/gov-docs/deployment.html#use).

 ## Security